-Dr. Lervick and Dr. Matsumoto choose carefully which and when radiographs are taken.
+Dr. Lervick chooses carefully which and when radiographs are taken.
 There are many guidelines that we follow.
 Radiographs allow us to see everything we cannot see with our own eyes.
 Radiographs enable us to detect cavities in between your teeth, determine bone level, and analyze the health of your bone.
 We can also examine the roots and nerves of teeth, diagnose lesions such as cysts or tumors, as well as assess damage when trauma occurs.
 Dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health.
 Exposure time for dental radiographs is extremely minimal.
-Drs.
-Lervick and Matsumoto utilize Digital Imaging Technologies within the office.
+Dr. Lervick utilizes Digital Imaging Technologies within the office.
 With digital imaging, exposure time is about 50 percent less when compared to traditional radiographs.
 Digital imaging can also help us retrieve valuable diagnostic information.
 We may be able to see cavities better.
 Digital imaging allows us to store patient images, and enables us to quickly and easily transfer them to specialists or insurance companies.

 Digital X-rays offer more precision since we view the image on a computer monitor, instead of holding up a 35mm film up to the light.
 Digital X-rays results in 1/6th the radiation exposure to you.

 Thanks to modern technology, it is now possible to have a crown completed in one appointment!
 This eliminates the need for messy impressions, temporary crowns, and a return visit.
 Dr. Lervick uses CAD/CAM technology to take a special image of your prepared tooth, design your new crown with specialized software and then transmit that design to our in-office milling unit which creates the crown from a high-quality porcelain material that matches the color of your other teeth.